sasho2k/discord-word-of-the-day/README.md

 >
 > `handle_and_send()` serves to build the message/messages we want to return to our client to send.
 Sometimes the length of a message is greater than 2000, which is the standard length for discord, so we must split the message in a way that is visually appealing.
 That is where the handle_long_message function will come in and will return us a list of messages to send.
 >
+> `wotd_flow(date)` serves to make the entire process of receiving a date, checking its return value when passed to `word_of_the_day()`, and returning a message, *or list of messages*, to send to the channel/user, easier by holding all the error checks and parameters needed for these separate processes.
+>
 > *Very rarely, there is an error where it will return None because we have ran into a message with a length greater than 4000, or two messages.
 This is honestly because I got lazy and just limited the number of examples to be 5.*

 # TODO